dharmab/8492sqdn.net/content/guides/dcs/aircraft/fc-mig-29/index.md

 ## Clickable Cockpit

-The [Clickable FC3](https://github.com/RedK0d/CLICKABLE-FC3) mod is strongly recommended.
+The [Clickable Cockpits Continued](https://github.com/TicTac-93/FC-Clickable-Cockpits-Continued/) mod is strongly recommended.
 It does not transform the FC3 MiG-29 into a full fidelity module, but it does map keyboard commands to clickable regions of the cockpit.
 This reduces the number of keyboard keys you need to memorize; it’s especially useful for startup, lighting and individual autopilot modes.

-> 🖱️ **This guide assumes the Clickable FC3 mod is installed.**
+> 🖱️ **This guide assumes the Clickable Cockpits Continued is installed.**

 ## English Cockpit